nllz/IRTF-HRPC/draft-association.md

 ### Distributed Denial of Service Attacks

 One of the most common examples of association at the infrastructure level are Distributed Denial of Service Attacks (DDoS) in which the infrastructure of the Internet is used to express discontent with a specific cause {{Abibil}} {{GreenMovement}}.
 Unfortunately DDoS are often used to stifle freedom of expression as they complicate the ability of independent media and human rights organizations to exercise their right to (online) freedom of association, while facilitating the ability of governments to censor dissent.
 This is one of the reasons protocols should seek to mitigate DDoS attacks {{BCP72}}.
-As described in draft-irtf-hrpc-research:
-  "Uses of DDoS might or might not be legitimate for political reasons, but the IETF has no means or methods to assess this, and in general enabling DDoS would mean a deterioration of the network and thus freedom of expression."
+As described in draft-irtf-hrpc-research: "Uses of DDoS might or might not be legitimate for political reasons, but the IETF has no means or methods to assess this, and in general enabling DDoS would mean a deterioration of the network and thus freedom of expression".
+This is argued from the vector of freedom of expression, but if we would analyze it from the perspective of freedom of association the argument could be as follows: If the Internet is an association, any attack should be prevented and mitigated because it prevents the possibility of exercising a right to collective expression, which is consistent with {{BCP72}}.

-and:
-  "When it comes to comparing DDoS attacks to protests in offline life, it is important to remember that only a limited number of DDoS attacks involved solely willing participants.
+ On the other hand, it must be taken into consideration that DDoS attacks are a form of forced assembly when done without the agreement -or even knowledge- of the involved parts.
+This point was also described in draft-irtf-hrpc-research: "When it comes to comparing DDoS attacks to protests in offline life, it is important to remember that only a limited number of DDoS attacks involved solely willing participants.
 In most cases, the clients are hacked computers of unrelated parties that have not consented to being part of a DDoS (for exceptions see Operation Abibil {{Abibil}} or the Iranian Green Movement DDoS {{GreenMovement}}).""

-This is argued from the vector of freedom of expression, but if we would analyze it from the perspective of freedom of association the argument could be as follows: If the Internet is an association, any attack should be prevented and mitigated because it prevents the possibility of exercising a right to collective expression, which is consistent with {{BCP72}}.

-## Working together (peer production)

-At the organizational level, peer production is one of the most relevant innovations from Internet mediated social practices.
-According to Benkler, it implies 'open collaborative innovation and creation, performed by diverse, decentralized groups organized principally by neither price signals nor organizational hierarchy, harnessing heterogeneous motivations, and governed and managed based on principles other than the residual authority of ownership implemented through contract.' {{Benkler}}.

-### Version control

-Ever since developers needed to collaboratively write, maintain and discuss large code basis for the Internet there have been different approaches of doing so.
-One approach is discussing code through mailing lists, but this has proven to be hard in case of maintaining the most recent versions.
-There are many different versions and characteristics of version control systems.

 ## Grouping together (identities)